 d) that the EESS (active) systems are crucial for the protection of human life and natural resources.
 It is necessary to ensure that the EESS (active) systems shall be protected without any undue constraints to their operations in the 13.25-13.75 GHz band;

-e) that the 15.35-15.4 GHz band is allocated to Earth exploration satellite (passive), space research (passive) and radioastronomy services in which No. 5.340 applies,
+e) that the 15.35-15.4 GHz band is allocated to Earth exploration satellite (passive), space research (passive) and radioastronomy services in which No. 5.340 applies;

+f) that the 13.75-14 GHz band is allocated to the fixed-satellite service and radiolocation services on a primary basis, and that the Earth exploration satellite (passive), space research (passive) and Standard frequency and time signal-satellite (Earth-to-space) services are allocated on a secondary basis, and that Nos.
+5.502 and 5.503 and Resolution 144 (Rev. WRC-07) apply in this band,

 resolves